 I am currently having a bit of a love affair with my Air Fryer.
 I do think my slow cooker is a bit jealous 😉 I have been using the Air Fryer to make quick lunches and even roast dinners and now I am fully into air fryer baking!

-Can you bake a cake in an air fryer?
+Can you bake cake in an air fryer?

 Ok, truth time.
 I was a little dubious about baking cake in my air fryer but I am absolutely THRILLED with the results!

-So much so that baked a lemon and a vanilla cake on the same day and both came out soft and light with just the perfect crumb.
+So much so that baked a lemon cake and a vanilla cake on the same day and both came out soft and light with just the perfect crumb.
 I think you too will be wowed with how versatile your air fryer is.
+It can take you from breakfast pancakes, to roast dinner to dessert… and more!

 Air Fryer Cake From Scratch